dmitrynovik/NetEnumerableExtensions/README.md

 # NetEnumerableExtensions

-This is a small set of enumerable extensions which, in my opinion, are handy when working with enumerables and collections to make code more fluent, less boilerplate.
+A set of enumerable extensions which are handy when working with enumerables and collections to make code more fluent, less boilerplate.

 ## Fluent conversions